What to do if you’ve received a blackmail email

 If you turn on your spam filter (which you can do in your email settings), you’ll be doing yourself a favour as most scam emails will be automatically tagged as spam.
 You won’t have to deal with the hassle of reading the email only to find its spam; it will immediately go to your spam box.

-If you have any doubt or concerns, please do not hesitate to contact us.
-We hope to keep you protected out there continuously!
+If you have any doubt or concerns, don’t hesitate to contact us.
+Our aim is to keep you continuously protected out there!